 To advise Council that:

-Please complete the application to surrender or suspend registration; available from the 'related documents' section at the bottom of this page.
+Please complete the application to surrender or suspend registration; available from the 'related documents' section at the top of this page.

 To find out more information see MPI's frequently asked questions